 Read Governor Mills' letter to the House Select Committee on the Climate Crisis here (link).

-Watch Governor Mills give keynote remarks at the launch of the Maine Climate Council here (link).
+Watch Governor Mills give keynote remarks at the launch of the state climate action plan, Maine Won't Wait (link).

 Visit the Maine Climate Council homepage here (link).